-I wanted to present a short overview of some of the most famous works in the evolution of slavery studies and I highly encourage anyone researching enslaved people to read some (at least one) of these works.
+I encourage anyone researching enslaved people to read at least one of these works.
 I haven’t gotten through them all but I’m working on it!

 “American Negro Slavery” by Ulrich Phillips, 1918

-Typical of the times, Ulrich’s racism was front and center.
-He believed in the inferiority of blacks and the fantasy of the “Old South.”
-He wrote that slavery was not a financially profitable institution and that it was done mainly to benefit blacks and maintain white supremacy.
-He wrote that slaveowners treated, fed and clothed their slaves well.
-Amazingly, this was the prevailing view of slavery for almost 30 years although W.E.B.
-DuBois vocally challenged his findings.
+He wrote that slavery was not financially profitable and that it was done mainly to benefit blacks and maintain white supremacy.
+In line with beliefs of the time, he wrote that slaveowners treated, fed and clothed their slaves well.
+Amazingly, this was the prevailing view of slavery for almost 30 years. (although W.E.B.
+DuBois vocally challenged his findings.)

 “The Peculiar Institution” by Kenneth M. Stampp, 1956